TuanDangIT/EcommerceAPI/README.md

 # Work to be done

+Below is a list of tasks to enhance the quality of the API.
+They will all be done one by one in the future commits.

 API Improvement Task List:

 - [ ] Add functionality for adding, deleting parameters and updating their value for a product,